alonsopg/Wind_turbine_failure_prediction/README.md

 There are a few publications that concerns this project.
 Some are published and some are in still in revision.
 I'll post them out here as soon as they are released.

-## Publication
+## Publications

-The main publications about my dissertations is available at the paper entitle as [A reliable approach for detection of incipient faults of short-circuits in induction generators using machine learning☆
+The **main** publications about my dissertations is available at the paper entitle as [A reliable approach for detection of incipient faults of short-circuits in induction generators using machine learning☆
 ](https://www.sciencedirect.com/science/article/pii/S0045790618307584).

 If you desire to use our dataset or replicate our methodology, I would appreacite if you could cite the paper.
 The bibtex is: